The Art of Saying No: Your Most Powerful Productivity Tool

 "If you don't deeply care about something, don't do it." — Greg McKeown

 KeyResults helps you apply this rule systematically.
 Your active goals and key results represent your "hell yes" list—the things you've decided truly matter.
+When a new request arrives, check it against your objectives.
+If it doesn't align, you have a clear reason to decline.

 The Graceful No